cdeli/ComputerImaging/ReadMe.md

 I am still searching for a way to add the image to a new task sequence once the image is finished.

 Currently working on having the XML file be built with PowerShell rather than just adding lines to a backup.

+## Tip o' the hat!

+Thank you to Mike Galvin (https://gal.vin) for the initial work on this script.
+I do not deserve credit for the work behind it.
+Any and all modifications are my own.
+The initial script is not.

+## Legal

+I take no responsibility for any and all negative outcomes of this script.
+Should issues be caused on a production system, I warn that you test this thoroghly before using it for a production enviroment.